trailofbits/cb-multios/cqe-challenges/NRFIN_00023/README.md

 rudimentary fuzzing approaches and from the leakage of a "heap-like" address for order IDs.

-- The signed integer array cgc_index is slightly harder to detect, requiring fuzzing which does not limit names to ascii values in order to generate a hash value which will trigger the vulnerability.
+- The signed integer array index is slightly harder to detect, requiring fuzzing which does not limit names to ascii values in order to generate a hash value which will trigger the vulnerability.